-- All inpatient Hospital admissions (except inpatient Hospital stays for mastectomy surgery, including the length of Hospital stays associated with mastectomy);

-- Inpatient Facility treatment for Mental Health and Substance Use Disorder Services and residential treatment (including detoxification and rehabilitation);

-- Skilled Nursing Facility stays;

-- Organ and Tissue Transplants, Coronary Artery Bypass Surgeries, peripheral stem cell replacement and similar procedures;

-- All Infusion Therapy (in any setting) inclusive of Specialty Drugs and related services (for each Course of Therapy) in any setting, including, but not limited to: Physician's office, infusion center, outpatient Hospital or clinic, or your home or other residential setting;

-- Home Health Care:

-- Specific outpatient services, including diagnostic treatment and other services;

-- Specific surgical procedures, wherever performed, as specified by us;

-- Specific diagnostic procedures, including advanced imaging procedures, wherever performed, such as:
+- All inpatient Hospital admissions; - Inpatient Facility treatment for Mental Health and Substance Use Disorder Services and residential treatment (including detoxification and rehabilitation); - Skilled Nursing Facility stays; - Organ and Tissue Transplants, peripheral stem cell replacement and similar procedures; - All Infusion Therapy (in any setting) inclusive of Specialty Drugs and related services (for each Course of Therapy) in any setting, including, but not limited to: Physician's office, infusion center, outpatient Hospital or clinic, or your home or other residential setting; - Home Health Care: - Specific outpatient services, including diagnostic treatment and other services; - Specific surgical procedures, wherever performed, as specified by us; - Specific diagnostic procedures, including advanced imaging procedures, wherever performed. - · Specific medical supplies and equipment; - Air ambulance services for non-Emergency Hospital to Hospital transfers; - Certain non-Emergency ground ambulance services; - Behavioral health treatment for Autism Spectrum Disorders; - Acupuncture after 30 visits.

-- Computerized Tomography (CT)

-- Computerized Tomography Angiography (CTA)

-- Magnetic Resonance Imaging (MRI)

-- Magnetic Resonance Angiography (MRA)

-- Magnetic Resonance Spectroscopy (MRS)

-- Nuclear Cardiology (NC)

-- Positron Emission Tomography (PET)

-- PET and PET/CT Fusion

-- QTC Bone Densitometry

-- Diagnostic CT Colonography - Echocardiogram - Specific medical supplies and equipment; - Air ambulance services for non-Emergency Hospital to Hospital transfers; - Certain non-Emergency ground ambulance services; - Behavioral health treatment for Autism Spectrum Disorders; - Acupuncture after 30 visits.
 While there is no limit on the number of covered visits for Medically Necessary services, additional visits in excess of the stated number of visits require Precertification; - Chiropractic / Osteopathic / Manipulative Therapy after 30 visits.
-While there is no limit on the number of covered visits for Medically Necessary services, additional visits in excess of the stated number of visits require Precertification; - Physical Therapy and Occupational Therapy after 30 combined visits.
+While there is no limit on the number of covered visits for Medically Necessary services, additional visits in excess of the stated number of visits require Precertification;

+- Physical Therapy and Occupational Therapy after 30 combined visits.
 While there is no limit on the number of covered visits for Medically Necessary services, additional visits in excess of the stated number of visits require Precertification; - Gender Affirmation services, including gender affirmation travel expense, as specified under the "Gender Affirmation Services" provision of "What's Covered".
 A Physician must diagnose you with Gender Identity Disorder or Gender Dysphoria; - Partial hospitalization, intensive outpatient programs, transcranial magnetic stimulation (TMS); - Genetic testing; - All interventional spine pain, elective hip, knee, and shoulder arthroscopic/open sports medicine, and outpatient spine surgery procedures; and - Other specific procedures, wherever performed, as specified by us.